WesGazley/udacity_project_sub/README.md

 Westley Udacity get project

 ### Description
-Describe what your project is about and what it does
+This project is about my knowledge over version control and git bash

 ### Files used
 Include the files used